-Until the breakup of the Soviet Union in 1991, The Ukraine had a definite article in English, so it was always referred to as The Ukraine Republic.
+Ukraine (Україна in the Ukraine language) had been one of the four original republics that had formed the USSR in 1922 (the others were the Russian, Transcaucasian and Byelorussian republics).
+Until the breakup of the Soviet Union in 1991, Ukraine required a definite article in English, because that was short for The Ukraine Republic.
 After 1991, when Ukraine became a country in its own right, the definite article was dropped in the official English translation.
-Ukraine (Україна in the Ukraine language) had been one of the four original republics that formed the USSR in 1922 (the others were the Russian, Transcaucasian and Byelorussian republics).

 Above: The press conference on our arrival at Borispol, Kiev.
 Since this was a military facility the only media present, as far as I could discover, was the British Aerospace film unit (top left of the image) - they had their own company transport aircraft and had joined the tour in Leningrad.